tqx94/Text-Analytics_LDA/README.md

 - We can also make use of theta - (Pr(topic|document)) to find whats the probability of topic per document.

 ### Visualisation of topics
-- word cloud in r
+- Word cloud in r